Automic-Community/uipath-action-pack/README.md

 ###### Prerequisite:

-1. ITPA Shared and FileSystem action packs should be installed.
+1. Automation Engine should be installed.
-2. A Windows automation agent (it will be the WinRM client)
+2. Automic Package Manager should be installed.
-3. RA Rest action pack should be installed.
+3. RA REST action pack should be installed.

 ###### Steps to install action pack source code: